SnowConvert: Postgres Issues¶

 Description¶

-The use of the following index parameters in constraints are not supported by Snowflake.
+The following index parameters in constraints are not compatible with Snowflake.

 Code Example¶